ASTM Method D6866

 Most researchers with textile samples want to preserve them and send only as little of the textile as possible.
 Thus, the most appropriate radiocarbon dating technique for textiles is Accelerator Mass Spectrometry (AMS) dating due to the small sample size required by the method.

-Can All Textiles be Dated Accurately?
+Can all Textiles be dated Accurately?

 Textile samples that are well preserved, have a good structure, and have not been treated with any conservation materials will provide accurate results.
 Samples taken from textile applied with additives or preservatives will have a false radiocarbon age.